 1. PlasBit

-PlasBit stands out with its commitment to user privacy, requiring only an email address for signup.
-It currently supports Bitcoin, Ethereum, and Tether (USDT), allowing users to transact anonymously.
+PlasBit stands out for its commitment to user privacy, requiring only an email address for initial sign-up.
+It supports Bitcoin, Ethereum, and Tether (USDT), allowing users to transact with minimal identity exposure.

 2. Three Protocol (3Pay)

-Three Protocol offers virtual debit cards and crypto vouchers with no KYC.
-Its focus is on providing a decentralized and secure platform.
-It supports a wider range of cryptocurrencies, including Bitcoin, Ethereum, and several stablecoins.
+Three Protocol offers virtual debit cards and crypto vouchers without KYC.
+It operates as a decentralised platform, supporting a wider range of cryptocurrencies including Bitcoin, Ethereum, and several stablecoins.

 3. PayPaw

-PayPaw is a Solana-based platform offering prepaid Visa and Mastercard debit cards with a focus on quick and easy crypto-to-fiat conversions.
-It supports a large variety of cryptocurrencies, including BTC, ETH, SOL, and popular meme coins.
+PayPaw is a Solana-based platform offering prepaid Visa and Mastercard debit cards with a focus on quick crypto-to-fiat conversions.
+It is available in over 200 countries, charges minimal fees, and supports a wide range of cryptocurrencies including BTC, ETH, SOL, and popular meme coins.

 How to Get a Crypto Debit Card with No KYC